Code of the Secret Service: Production

 The film was shot on location in Mexico using extras and sets from the film Juarez.
 Ronald Reagan insisted on doing all of his own stunts.

 Reception

 Reagan called Code of the Secret Service "the worst picture I ever made" and commented on it, "never has an egg of such dimensions been laid."
 Producer Bryan Foy attempted to shelve the film.
-Warner Bros. refused to do so, but did agree to not release it in Los Angeles.
+Warner Bros.
+Pictures refused to do so, but did agree to not release it in Los Angeles.
 Commenting on the film, a ticket taker at a movie theater in another city reportedly told Reagan, "You should be ashamed."

 In a 1939 review, the Calgary Herald called the movie "quite far-fetched in places and not very interesting as a whole."

 Ronald Reagan assassination attempt

 After seeing the movie repeatedly as a child, Jerry Parr was inspired to join the Secret Service.
 Parr would go on to save the life of the President of the United States in a 1981 assassination attempt.
 The President was none other than Ronald Reagan, the star of Code of the Secret Service.